Very Low Carbohydrate (Ketogenic)

 INSTEAD OF juice or soda

-EAT mixed nuts, string cheese, or jerky
+LOW CARB SNACK IDEASEAT mixed nuts, string cheese, or jerky

 INSTEAD OF packaged snacks